-Our list of International Photography Grants and Funds in 2017 for student, amateur and professional photographers:
+Our list of International Photography Grants and Funds in 2017 and 2018 for student, amateur and professional photographers:

 Photogrvphy Grant awards $1000 annually to the applicant with the most inspirational photographic idea to support his visual project.
 Our grant is open for submissions without any fees (Free to Enter) to support all photographers from every corner of the world.
 We only accept series of photographs which share a common theme and are built as a one consistent project in the following categories: City, Fine Art, Outdoor, Story, People.
 We do believe that it will help a photographer to proceed and complete his project.
 The Grand Prize winner and finalists will be selected by the most respected names in photographic world.
 Website: www.grant.photogrvphy.com

 The Alexia Foundation offers production grants to students and professional photographers to give them the financial ability to produce substantial stories that drive change in the effort to make the world a better place.
 Students also get scholarship opportunities.
 The professional Grant recipient will receive $20,000 for the production of the proposed project. + Student grants.

 This grant is awarded to complete or nearly completed projects that would benefit from the grant award package.
 It requires signature of a contract to participate in an exhibition during Review Santa Fe.
 The grant funds may be used for most expenses related to the project.
 Please be aware that no funds in addition to the $5,000 are available for exhibition or travel expenses to Santa Fe.